How to Stop Bed Moving on Laminate Floor? (9 Best Ways)

 Move your Bed To the Corners

-There’s a good chance that your bed frame is slipping around because it cannot get a good grip, especially if you have laminate flooring.
-Place a large area rug underneath the bed frame.
-You could also place small rugs under each leg.
+There’s a good chance that your bed frame is slipping around because it cannot get a good grip.
+Especially if you have laminate flooring.

 See Also: How to Choose the Right Area Rug for Under Your Bed?